fabiocozzolino/fabiocozzolino.github.io/_posts/2019-02-07-use-azure-functions-from-blazor-app.md

 And that's all!
 You can write Azure Function triggered by HTTP requests by using the online portal editor.

 # Wait ... and Blazor?
 Azure Functions give you the ability to create a serverless architecture.
 This means that you can call your function from anywhere.
+Since it is exposed as REST API, you can call it in Blazor in the most simpler way:

 ```csharp
 var eventResponse = await http.GetJsonAsync<EventResponse>(url);